LukeMcHugh12QPR/LukeMcHugh12/2017-12-05-Copy-of-blog-post-3.md

     <td></td>
   </tr>
   <tr>
-    <td>I will listen and try to complete more in the lesson especially when it means i might be behind in work.</td>
+    <td>I will listen and try to complete more in the lesson especially when it means I might be behind in work.</td>
     <td></td>
   </tr>
 </table>